The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ## **2-Target Situations**

 For 2-Target situations, the standard single target rotation is used, with a few adjustments.
-Use Foul over Xenoglossy for a polyglot spender, and use High Blizzard II/High Fire II instead of Blizzard III/Fire III.
+Use High Blizzard II/High Fire II instead of Blizzard III/Fire III.

 Use Thunder III on each target.
 Flare can be a gain over Despair if you can make it instant cast (via Swiftcast or Triplecast), even without the Enhanced Flare buff.

+As of Patch 6.4, Foul is no longer a gain over using Xenoglossy until there are three or more targets.

 # **oGCD Abilities**